ijshd7/typescript-mcp-client-server/README.md

-# MCP Weather Client & Server Example
+# MCP Weather Client & Server Example with Typescript

 This is a tutorial project demonstrating the use of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) with Anthropic's Claude models.
 The app includes a simple CLI-based client and a weather tools server, which communicates via MCP over stdio.